editorandcriticism/editorandcriticism.github.io/da/dialogic-imagination.md

 <i class="fa fa-share-alt-square" aria-hidden="true"></i>
 Promoting nuanced interpretation: By recognizing the multiplicity of voices and meanings within a text, dialogic imagination points the way toward more nuanced, insightful, and salient interpretations.

 Dialogic imagination supplies a subtle yet powerful and dynamic lens for analyzing literature and culture and uncovering the intricate relationships between writers, readers, texts, and context.

+What does this all mean?
+Why does it matter.
+Because lenses like the dialogic imagination empower your brain to break out of its box, to bore through the phenomenological walls so long imposed upon you by the totality of the system in which you're embedded.

+...

 -----